lemocla/Which-way-is-up/documentation/testing/user_stories.md

       - **Path : Setting artwork status from admin console**
         - When I am on the admin console under the artwork section I can see a list of all the artwork I have created being displayed in a table.
-        - When I click in the dropdown menu on top of the artwork page, I can see the option to either delete the selected product, set the product as active, inactive or as draft.
+        - When I click in the dropdown menu on top of the artwork section, I can see the option to either delete the selected product, set the product as active, inactive or as draft.
         - When I select multiple artworks and that I click delete, if there are an order attached to that artwork, the artwork status will be set as inactive
         - When I select multiple artworks and I either select "set as active", "set as inactive" or "set at draft", the artwork status for each selected item will be updated accordingly.
         - When I select an item as inactive, it will be removed from users' wishlist and relevant users will receive an email to inform them that their items has been removed from their wishlist.